twilightscapes/pirate/static/content/pages/index.md

 underlayImage:
 profText:

+  <p>PIRATE is not your typical social network.
+It's a decentralized network of individualy owned personal websites acting together as a new social content distribution model.</p>

+ <p>Here's how it works - instead of relying on a central platform, PIRATE leverages the power of Netlify and GitHub to utelize their free services for hosting your own platorm.
+Your individual website becomes your hub for social interactions on both PIRATE and other social media.
+The content you produce, you fully own and control the rights to.</p>

+ <p>More than just a collection of individual websites, PIRATE uses the magic of RSS feeds, you can enjoy a central timeline that aggregates posts from across the network.
+You get to see what others are sharing, discover new voices, and engage in meaningful conversations.</p>

+ <p>Your PIRATE website is actually a Progressive Web App (PWA), which means you can access it seamlessly from any of your devices.
+Being a PWA also means there are no App Stores to worry about!</p>

+ <p>PIRATE gives you the tools to easily edit your homepage, update your profile, and publish engaging posts.
+It's super easy to get started, without any complicated technical barriers.</p>

-  <p>You're the Captain of your domain, steering your Galleon through waves of content, shaping your own journey, and carving out your own corner of the web.</p>
+#   <p>You're the Captain of your domain, steering your Galleon through waves of content, shaping your own journey, and carving out your own corner of the web.</p>

- <p>Set sail with your own custom social media website on the high seas of the Internet.</p>
+#  <p>Set sail with your own custom social media website on the high seas of the Internet.</p>

-  <p>A safe haven for those seeking refuge from corporate influence, central ownership, and censorship.</p>
+#   <p>A safe haven for those seeking refuge from corporate influence, central ownership, and censorship.</p>

-  <p>A place where every word you scribe, every tale you tell, is unequivocally yours and only yours.</p>
+#   <p>A place where every word you scribe, every tale you tell, is unequivocally yours and only yours.</p>

-  <p>With PIRATE, you're not just part of a community, you're part of a Social Revolution.</p>
+#   <p>With PIRATE, you're not just part of a community, you're part of a Social Revolution.</p>

   # <p style="text-align:center;">Join us, as we raise our black and white Jolly Roger <br /> <span >Signaling to all that the social revolution has begun.</span></p>